Boeing's new CEO visits factory that makes the 737 Max, including jet that lost door plug in flight

 One of Ortberg’s top assignments will be fixing the manufacturing process and increasing production of Max jets, Boeing’s best-selling plane.
 The FAA has limited Boeing to 38 per month since shortly after the Alaska Airlines blowout, but Boeing’s top safety official said this week production isn’t even that high — it’s in the 20s per month.

-Calhoun did finish one job before Ortberg took over: the company reached an agreement with the Justice Department last month to plead guilty to conspiracy to commit fraud in connection with development of the Max.
+Calhoun did finish one job before Ortberg took over: The company reached an agreement with the Justice Department last month to plead guilty to conspiracy to commit fraud in connection with development of the Max.
 A federal judge in Texas will decide whether to approve the deal, which includes a fine of at least $244 million Boeing investing at least $455 million in quality- and safety-compliance programs.
+The deal would spare Boeing the ordeal of a public trial.

 Boeing’s defense and space unit is also struggling.
 It lost $913 million in the second quarter because of setbacks on fixed-price government contracts, including a deal to build two new Air Force One presidential jets.